Working in investment banking, you'll get to put your excellent number-crunching ability to good use while earning an impressive salary

 For instance, J.P.
 Morgan offers 10 to 12-week investment banking internships for penultimate-year university students.
 You'll get to learn key technical skills by working on deals and transactions for the company's clients.

-However, it's important to make an informed decision by first learning about the different work experience opportunities and choosing one that best suits your interests.
-Watch short videos of employees sharing their career stories to get an idea as to whether investment banking is for you.
+However, it's important to make an informed decision by learning about the different work experience opportunities and choosing one that best suits your interests.

-When preparing your application, discover what's required in the selection process.
-In addition to ensuring your CV is a true reflection of your skills and abilities (such as collaboration, self-discipline and perseverance), ensure it's tailored to the job description and specific internship you're applying for.
+In addition to ensuring your CV truly reflects your skills and abilities (such as collaboration, self-discipline, and perseverance), ensure it's tailored to the job description and specific internship you're applying for.

-This advice is also applicable to those looking at finance graduate schemes while still at university.
-To progress to a graduate scheme, your chances of success will be greater if you've already undertaken an internship or work placement, as investment banks place such strong importance on work experience.
+To secure a place on a graduate scheme, your chances of success will be greater if you've already undertaken an internship or work placement with the employer, as investment banks place such strong importance on work experience.

 Search for banking and finance internships.